IrascibleBasil/pharis-mod-list/README.md

 ## [Blank Glow Maps for Robe Overhaul](https://www.nexusmods.com/morrowind/mods/43795)

 ## [Better Morrowind Armor](https://www.nexusmods.com/morrowind/mods/42509)
 Download Better Morrowind Armor ENG basic under optional files.

 This mod is packaged incorrectly so click on manual install, right click on the Data Files folder, and pick Set as Data Files directory.
-After that MO2 should recognize that the folder structure is valid and you can hit ok to install it.
+After that MO2 should recognize that the folder structure is valid and you can hit ok to install it

 ## [Better Morrowind Armor Fixes](https://www.nexusmods.com/morrowind/mods/47920?tab=files)
 Install: